Israel Independence Day: Celebrating Yom HaAtzmaut

 Though at first the Arab army had the advantage, as the fighting continued, it became clear that the Jews, who were better organized and better financed due to their own government and taxation system, were not going to succumb easily.

-A New State Is Formed
+A New State is Formed

 Jewish state at Haifa Port

-In 1949, an armistice was signed, bringing an end to the Israeli War of Independence.
-Despite the tremendous odds favoring the Arab allies, both in terms of numbers and military might, Israel miraculously drove off the attacking enemies and thwarted their attempts to destroy the fledgling Jewish state.
+Despite the tremendous odds favoring the Arab forces, both in terms of numbers and military might, Israel miraculously drove off the attacking enemies and thwarted their attempts to destroy the fledgling Jewish state.
 According to the terms of the agreement, Israel reconquered much of its land—approximately 50 percent more than had been allotted to the Jews in the UN Partition Plan.
 Egypt gained control of the Gaza Strip, and Jordan occupied the West Bank.

 Take our quiz on Yom HaAtzmaut to discover how much you have learned!

-Yom Hazikaron, Israel Memorial Day
+Yom HaZikaron, Israel Memorial Day

-In Israel, Yom Hazikaron, Israel’s Memorial Day, immediately precedes Yom HaAtzmaut, Israel’s Independence Day.
-The two holidays, although very different in how they are celebrated, are linked together in spirit.
+In Israel, Yom HaZikaron, Israel’s Memorial Day, immediately precedes Yom HaAtzmaut, Israel’s Independence Day.
+The two holidays, although very different in how they are celebrated, are linked in spirit.
 The message is simple: All Israelis owe the independence and very existence of the Jewish state to the soldiers who sacrificed their lives for it.
 You cannot have one day without the other.

-Yom Hazikaron is a somber remembrance of all the men and women who made the ultimate sacrifice of their lives to help form the new nation and to keep it alive over the past 73 years, as well as all the victims of terror attacks.
+Yom HaZikaron is a somber remembrance of all the men and women who made the ultimate sacrifice of their lives to help form the new nation and to keep it alive over the past 73 years, as well as all the victims of terror attacks.

 IDF soldiers lined up during Israel's Memorial Day.